+7.1 In relation to Party B's salary, Party A shall adopt:

+□ Monthly salary system: the pre-tax basic salary shall be RMB (refer to "Offer Letter") per month.

+- \Box Wage per time and piece of work

+- □ Commission

+- □ Wage per project

-- 7.1 In relation to Party B's salary, Party A shall adopt a monthly salary system.
-The monthly salary shall be RMB(reference to Offer Letter).
-The salary during the probation period shall be RMB(reference to Offer Letter) per month. - 7.2 The amount of subsidies, allowances (if any), welfare benefits or any currencies or incomes (if any) other than wages received by Party B, as well as the standards and time of payment thereof shall be determined in accordance with the relevant rules and regulations of Party A or confirmed by a supplemental agreement separately signed by Party A and Party B. - 7.3 Party A shall pay the salary of previous month on the twenty-fifth day (25th) of each month.
+The pre-tax basic salary for the probation period shall be RMB (refer to "Offer Letter") per month.

+7.2 The amount of subsidies, allowances (if any), welfare benefits or any currencies or incomes (if any) other than wages received by Party B, as well as the standards and time of payment thereof shall be determined in accordance with the relevant rules and regulations of Party A or confirmed by a written supplemental agreement separately signed by Party B.

+7.3 Party A shall pay the salary of previous month on the twenty-fifth day (25th) of each month.
 If the salary payment may be delayed due to any emergency, Party A shall notify the same to Party B two (2) working days in advance.
-Nevertheless, such delay shall not be more than fifteen (15) days. - 7.4 Party A shall pay social insurance and undertake the obligations to withhold and pay an individual income tax for Party B in accordance with the relevant national laws and regulations. - 7.5 Party A shall adopt a confidential salary system.
-All information relating to Party B's salary, including without limitation, its amount and calculation method, shall constitute the confidential information of Party A. Party B shall not disclose in any way such information without the prior written consent of Party A. - 7.6 The salary shall in principle be paid by Party A in the following manner: Party A credits the amount by bank transfer to the bank account opened in the name of Party B at the same bank as Party A.
+Nevertheless, such delay shall not be more than fifteen (15) days.

+7.4 Party A shall pay social insurance and undertake the obligations to withhold and pay the individual income tax for Party B in accordance with the relevant national laws and regulations.

+7.5 Party A shall adopt a confidential salary system.
+All information relating to Party B's salary, including without limitation, its amount and calculation method, shall constitute the confidential information of Party A. Party B shall not disclose in any way such information without the prior written consent of Party A.

+7.6 The salary shall in principle be paid by Party A in the following manner: Party A credits the amount by bank transfer to the bank account opened in the name of Party B at the same bank as Party A.